 Teach.
 Play.
 Love.
 Podcast: Parenting Advice for the Early Years

 In a world where information and choices seem endless, how do you really know what matters for your child’s development – and what doesn’t?
 We sat down with our VP, Education & Development, Rachel Robertson, to talk about the inspiration behind the Teach.
 Play.
 Love. podcast, and how she’s helping to guide parents in the right direction.
+Subscribe to Teach.
+Play.
+Love. on iTunes, Spotify, and Stitcher.

 Q. What inspired you start the podcast?